top of page

 2025

 PS.
-My next book, The Receptionist Position, unfolds during the same timeline as My Wild Pet.
-You may recall Gabriel mentioning a human employed at the Celestial Spire—this is her story.
+My next book, The Receptionist Position, takes place at the same timeline as My Wild Pet.
+You may recall Gabriel mentioning a human employed at the Celestial Spire, this is her story.

 Eve is handpicked from a top-secret, ultra-exclusive hotel on Earth to work at an even more prestigious property— one that turns out to be located in space.
 There, she’s tasked with representing humans before galactic authorities, IGC, only to discover the hotel hosts human pet shows.
 As she grapples with her conscience, she finds herself drawn to its enigmatic alien twin brothers who own the hotel, torn between her moral convictions and love.